Wills17/Fridge2Dish/README.md

 ---
 ## License
 Released under the **MIT License**.
-Free to use, modify, and build upon - but attribution is appreciated.
+Free to use, modify, and build upon - attribution is appreciated.